iturricf/ga-challenge/README.md

 # Giving Assistant BE Challenge

+*This repository contains code examples, please clone this repository in order to use them.*

 In a first approach to the problem I have came up with a simple design that answer these questions:

 1. Which category does this Merchant belong to?